Unit 5 is comprised of Instructors in the Faculty of Education. The group overwhelmingly voted to unionize with CUPE on February 13, 2025.

 She additionally serves as Vice-Chairperson of the Indigenous Advisory Committee of the Canada Energy Regulator, working with a team of Indigenous leaders across Canada to advise the Board of Directors on building strategy for the inclusion of Indigenous people in energy as well as the implementation of UNDRIP.

-Earle is also a part time professor in engineering and education at Brock University, focussing on topics like First Nation human rights in energy and the energy transition.
+Earle is also a part time instructor in engineering and education at Brock University, focussing on topics like First Nation human rights in energy and the energy transition.
 She holds an Advanced Diploma in Chemical Engineering Technology from Cambrian College, a Bachelor of Chemical Engineering from Laurentian University, and recently completed the Chartered Director executive program at DeGroot School of Business, McMaster University.
 Ms. Earle also served as a former member of the NWMO Indigenous Council of Youth and Elders, as previous Co-Chair of the Indigenous Inclusion Committee for the Young Pipeliners Association of Canada, and other leadership roles on energy transition and the inclusion of women in energy.
 Ms. Earle’s career goal is to weave her Anishinaabe cultural values into her engineering work in a way that will lead the oil and gas industry to a lower carbon energy future, especially in frontline operations